 Q9.
 How do you monitor the quality of teaching?

 We have regular lesson observation visits arranged throughout the college year to monitor individual tutor’s performance.
 Every tutor is also observed by a dedicated cross-college team during the year and graded.
 At the end of each year college student results are scrutinised by subject to identify any areas that need to be further improved.
 Selby College currently holds Ofsted Good status in all seven areas.

 Q10.
 What are the entry requirements for Selby College?

 Each course has its own entry requirements.
 We offer a variety of qualifications at different levels, so we have something to suit all abilities.

 Q11.
 What happens if my son/daughter doesn’t achieve the grades required for the course they have applied for?

 Don’t worry!
-One of our advisors will speak to your child and advise them of their options.
+One of our advisers will speak to your child and advise them of their options.
 If they don’t achieve the required grades, we can usually offer an alternative at a lower level.
 What is important for you to know is that at Selby College, we don’t set young people up to fail by admitting them on to the wrong course, where we know from experience, they will struggle to achieve.
 We therefore will look for the best option and recommend this when your son or daughter enrols.

 Q12.
 My son/daughter had support at school – will they get support at college?

 Yes.
 The Additional Learning Support (ALS) team offers support, advice and guidance for students with a wide range of learning needs.
-Before, or when your son or daughter enrols, please speak to one of our advisors about the support needed.
+Before, or when your son or daughter enrols, please speak to one of our advisers about the support needed.